w3c/alreq/README.md

 ### Participate
-You can participate in the task force work at various levels.
-In order of increasing commitment, these include Follower, Contributor, Participant, Editor, and Chair.
-[Find your level](https://www.w3.org/International/i18n-drafts/pages/task_force_roles).
+You can participate in the work at various levels.
+In order of increasing commitment, these include List subscriber, Participant, Editor, and Chair.
+[Explore the options](https://www.w3.org/International/i18n-drafts/pages/languagedev_participation.html).

 **To just follow the work:** Rather than 'Watch' this repository, [subscribe](mailto:public-i18n-arabic-request@w3.org?subject=subscribe) to the [public-i18n-arabic](https://lists.w3.org/Archives/Public/public-i18n-arabic/) mailing list.
 That list is notified (no more than once a day, and in digest form), about changes to issues in this repository, but also about other W3C Working Group issues related to the Arabic writing systems.